gmelchett/jomics/README.md

   -addr string
         Server address.
-        Set to ":4531" if you want jomics to be reachable from other computers. (default "localhost:4531") -root string
+        Set to ":4531" if you want jomics to be reachable from other computers. (default "localhost:4531") -q    Quiet.
+No prints when new comics are discovered.
+  -root string
         Comic collection root.
   -si int
         Rescan collection interval.
-Zero or negative to disable.
+Zero or negative to disable. (default 300) -th int
-         (default 300)
-  -th int
         Front page thumb nail size. (default 400) -webroot string